Hey there...

 These are the following six elements that should be communicated clearly through your design and copy.

-S – Solution/Offering: Tell them the solution to their problem and position your offering as the thing to provide that solution.
+Tell them the solution to their problem and position your offering as the thing to provide that solution.

-S – Sauce: What makes you stand out from the sea of other websites they’ll check out that day.
+What makes you stand out from the sea of other websites they’ll check out that day.
 Be memorable and add your own authentic spin throughout.

-See the APSOSA framework in action!
+Want to see the APSOSA framework in action?

 The video below is a clip from one of our Wandering Aimfully coaching sessions where we taught the APSOSA framework to our members using one of our awesome folks and their site as an example!